astronomer/docs/learn/use-case-airflow-mlflow.md

 ## Clone the project

 Clone the example project from this [Astronomer GitHub](https://github.com/astronomer/use-case-mlflow).
 Make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory.
-The repository is configured to spin up and use a local MLflow and MinIO instance.
+The repository is configured to spin up and use a local MLflow and MinIO instance without you needing to define any extra connections or have access to external tools.

 ## Run the project